rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 Another old saying goes: "Even in a humble thatched-roof hut in a rural village, one tempered by a hundred trials who devotes himself to refinement in the martial arts, who contemplates their principles deep into the night and prays to the gods and the Buddhas, will immediately grasp the advantageous way."
 By relying on one's heart and living a quiet life, one's whole being will radiate with excellence.

+### About Hayashizaki Jinsuke Shigenobu

+Hayashizaki Jinsuke Shigenobu was born Asano Tamimaru (浅野民丸) or possibly Tamiharu (民治).
+The revelation happened in the fifth month of the 23rd year of the Tenmon era (1554), when Tamimaru was 13 years old.
+Upon turning 14 the following year, he changed his name to Hayashizaki to honour the deity, and took the adult names of Jinsuke and Shigenobu in honour of his father.
+Jinsuke was his father's childhood name, and Shigenari (重成), in which Shigenobu changed the second kanji, the father's adult name.

+## On the nature of tsukaguchi rokusun

+...

 [^1]: <http://yamauchiiai.la.coocan.jp/YamauchiIai/KongenNoMaki0.html>
-[^2]: On a related note, the logical leap of thinking the claim of divine revelation would be *less* cause for doubt amuses me greatly: "A god told this to me in a dream!" -- "Oh, all right then, then it must be legit."
+[^2]: The logical leap of thinking the claim of divine revelation would be *less* cause for doubt amuses me greatly: "A god told this to me in a dream!" -- "Oh, all right then, then it must be legit."